Linda Bauld: Early life and education

-Bauld was born in Edinburgh.
+Bauld was born on 2 June 1970, in Edinburgh.
 Her parents emigrated to Canada from Scotland in 1979 when she was a child.
 She spent her teenage years on Vancouver Island and attended Glenlyon Norfolk School in Victoria.
 She completed high school at the top of her graduating class (dux) in 1987 and was awarded a Governor General's Medal by the Province of British Columbia.
 She spent a year in Grenoble, France as an exchange student between 1987 and 1988.
 She completed her bachelor's degree in Political Science at the University of Toronto in 1993.
 During her time as an undergraduate she was involved in the Hart House Debating Society and competed in public speaking and debating competitions in the US and Canada.
 In 1991, she was awarded best individual debater at the North American Debating Championship.
 She earned her PhD in social policy at the University of Edinburgh.

 Career and research

 After her PhD, Bauld joined the University of Kent as a postdoctoral fellow in 1997.
-Her postdoctoral role at Kent was in the Personal Social Services Research Unit where she worked with Bleddyn Davies on the reform of health and social care for older people.
+Her postdoctoral role at Kent was in the Personal Social Services Research Unit, where she worked with Bleddyn Davies on the reform of health and social care for older people.
 She co-authored a book evaluating the community care reforms of the 1990s and served as research advisor to the Scottish Executive in the development of free personal care for older people in Scotland.

-In 1998, while still at Kent, her research moved from a focus on older people and end of life services to the primary prevention of conditions that could cause disability and early mortality in later life.
-She conducted the first evaluation of National Health Service (NHS) smoking cessation services, which were at the time unique in the world as free at the point of use services for smokers who wanted to quit.
+In 1998, while still at Kent, her research moved from a focus on older people and end-of-life services to the primary prevention of conditions that could cause disability and early mortality in later life.
+She conducted the first evaluation of National Health Service (NHS) smoking cessation services, which were at the time unique in the world as free-at-the-point-of-use services for smokers who wanted to quit.

 Subsequently, she joined the Department of Social Policy at the University of Glasgow as a lecturer in 2000.
 At the University of Glasgow she continued to build a research portfolio in prevention and public health and contributed to several national evaluations of area-based initiatives including Health Action Zones and the New Deal for Communities.
-In 2006 Bauld moved to the University of Bath where she was appointed as Reader and subsequently Professor and Head of Department of Social and Policy Sciences.
+In 2006 Bauld moved to the University of Bath, where she was appointed as Reader and subsequently Professor and Head of Department of Social and Policy Sciences.
 Also in 2006, Bauld was made the Government of the United Kingdom's scientific adviser on tobacco control, and held this position until 2010.

-Her more recent research has focused on the leading preventable causes of Non-Communicable Diseases such as cancer and diabetes.
+Her more recent research has focused on the leading preventable causes of non-communicable diseases such as cancer and diabetes.